zerbfra/Big-Gym-Hypermedia-Project/README.md

 _PhoneGap Build_

-The PhoneGap Build is available [here](https://build.phonegap.com/apps/1475653/share)
+The PhoneGap Build was fully working and was demoed during the exam

 _Optionals_